-Easy gluten free crackers
+Easy gluten free cracker recipe

-★ Did you make this recipe?
+★ Did you make this gluten free cracker recipe?
 Don’t forget to give it a star rating below!

 Combine flours and butter in the bowl of a food processor.
 Pulse several times, then add cheese, salt, Italian seasoning, and pepperoni.
 Pulse until crumbly.
 Add almost all of the water and process just until the ingredients come together, adding remaining water as necessary.

-- Preheat oven to 350º.
+Preheat oven to 350º.

-- Sprinkle a baking sheet with sorghum flour.
+Sprinkle a baking sheet with sorghum flour.
 Use your hands to form dough into a ball, sprinkle liberally with flour, and then gently roll dough out into a thin sheet (use more flour to prevent sticking if needed).
 Aim for no more than 1/8-inch thick; too thin is preferable to too thick.

 Bake for 25 to 30 minutes, until crackers are lightly browned and crisp.
 Break the crackers apart and cool.
 Any that don't feel crisp enough should be popped back in the oven for another five minutes or so.
 Crackers not eaten immediately (ha!) can be stored in an airtight container.

 If you don't have a food processor, mix the flours and butter together with a pastry blender or wooden spoon, then use your hands to combine the butter into the flour thoroughly.
 Add the remaining ingredients, again using your hands to combine the ingredients well.